Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

 \subsection{The product of a determinantal measure and a multiplicative functional.}

-We start by recalling the results of \cite{Buf-umn} (see also \cite{Buf-CIRM}) showing that the product of a determinantal measure with a multiplicative functional is, after normalization, again a determinantal measure, whose kernel is found explicitly.
+We start by recalling the results of \cite{Buf-CIRM}, \cite{Buf-umn} showing that the product of a determinantal measure with a multiplicative functional is, after normalization, again a determinantal measure, whose kernel is found explicitly.

 Let $g$ be a non-negative measurable function on $E$.
 If the operator $1+(g-1)K$ is invertible, then we set